Research

 Adding AI to Your MSP Contract: The Negotiation Playbook for Companies Without Internal IT

 The managed services market reached $608 billion in 2025, growing at roughly 13% annually (Canalys/Datto, 2025).
-Within that market, AI is reshaping both what M
+Within that market, AI is reshaping both what MSPs sell and how they deliver.

 March 2026